-- 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.6 One representations was received.
-It was received from Sussex Police. - 3.7 Representation received had concerns relating to Prevention of Crime and Disorder & Protection of Children from Harm. - 3.8 Full details of the representation is attached at Appendix c.
-A map detailing the location of the premises is attached at Appendix D.
+- 3.6 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
+A summary appears below: - 3.7 One representation has been received from the Licensing Authority on the grounds of the Protection of Children from Harm supporting the application submitted by Brighton and Hove Police seeking the revocation of the licence. - 3.8 Full details of the representation are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.